sagemath/trac_to_gh/Issue 463.md

 # Issue 463: sage -upgrade:  make it more flexible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/463

 Original creator: was